Skip to content

 When creating a new release, we need to add the update site for this release to the composite.
 We also need to create a folder containing the javadocs for the release under a directory with the name of the release at the root of the download site.
 We also need to remove the old release folder (move it to the archive).
 The new update site for the release is obtained by copying the interim.

 These tasks are automated by a shell script.
-Please check this before the release.
-The main thing you'll need to check are the OldVersion and NewVersion variables.
-There are two ways this can be run, but in any case, it needs to be run from the CI server.
-One way is to uncomment the NEW VERSION stage in the Jenkinsfile at the root of the repository, then push to trigger it.
-The other way is to run the release-logistics Jenkins job.
+Before the release, please check its OldVersion and NewVersion variables: OldVersion should be the current stable release, and NewVersion should be the new stable release that we are about to publish.
+This script needs to be run from the CI server via the release-logistics Jenkins job, which has a copy of the contents of the above script that should be kept up to date with the repo.
 Of course, you should check what is being run first, since if anything is deleted or overwritten, it can't be undone.
 Login to the CI and then you can check what is being run in Configure.
 Scroll down to Build and check the Execute shell task, making sure it's the same as that in the shell script in the repo (or whichever looks correct).

 Creating a new version in the Oomph installer